TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/2-Configuring-and-embedding-Frontend-Plugins.rst

 In the file :file:`EXT:sjr_offers/ext_tables.php` you have to register every plugin as a content element with TYPO3 using the static method registerPlugin().

+.. this isn't text for the srj example - correct?

 .. code-block:: php

    \TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerPlugin(